raphaelmansuy/tutorials/24-mcp.md

 **5. Protocol Version Headers and Enhanced Validation**

-**Why this matters:** Version mismatches are the hidden cause of 40% of integration failures in distributed systems.
+**Why this matters:** Version mismatches are a significant cause of integration failures in distributed systems.
 When different components assume different protocol versions, subtle bugs emerge that are extremely difficult to diagnose.
-Features fail silently, data gets corrupted, and teams spend weeks debugging phantom issues.
+Features fail silently, data gets corrupted, and teams spend considerable time debugging phantom issues.

 **What it delivers:** The specification now requires negotiated protocol versions to be specified via MCP-Protocol-Version headers in HTTP requests.
 This ensures compatibility and enables better error handling across different implementations.